Foods can cause disease… or foods can cure disease.

 This is not a scientific conclusion.
 Rather, it’s a general rule of thumb in our family that for optimum health, at least 80% of our diet should fall under the first category: nourishing.
-That means not only eating the amazing fresh organic foods from the garden, but also, not overcooking our veggies, and not over adding salt and sugar, like our grandmas might have.
+That means not only eating the amazing fresh organic foods from the garden, but also, not overcooking our veggies, and not overindulging in sugary treats.

 An example of “neutral” health benefit might be a vegetable that has been overcooked to the point that most of the natural nutrients have been destroyed or rendered mostly useless.
-Some foods, when overcooked, or fried, can actually become toxic, and cancer-inducing,2)http://www.techtimes.com/articles/104393/20151109/scientists-recommend-cooking-with-lard-butter-frying-with-vegetable-oil-releases-toxic-cancer-causing-chemicals.htm but we won’t go into that here.
+Some foods, when overcooked, or fried, can actually become toxic, and cancer-inducing,but we won’t go into that here.2)https://www.techtimes.com/articles/104393/20151109/scientists-recommend-cooking-with-lard-butter-frying-with-vegetable-oil-releases-toxic-cancer-causing-chemicals.htm

 For most of us, when we’re deciding what to eat for a meal or snack, what’s one of the first things we say or think?
 “What do I want to eat?”
 Right?
 But what if instead, we said, “What does my body need most?”

-If that seems impractical given the vast array of temptations and favorite foods today, okay.
-What about 80% of the time?
+If that seems impractical given the vast array of temptations and favorite foods today, we get it!
+But what about 80% of the time?
 That’s more doable isn’t it?
 And to shoot for that goal turns the current average American diet upside down in a good way.

 If blood pressure is an issue, it maybe that you have to take a pill.
 Or, it may be that you can just eat a stalk.

-One man in the GardensAll community, David, not only healed himself through his garden, but is making a decent living on just 1/8 acre of gardening.4)https://gardensall.com/gardening-for-health/
+One man in the GardensAll community, David, not only healed himself through his garden, but was able to earn a decent living gardening on just 1/8 of an acre.

 Celery Lowers Blood Pressure

 We love natural cures, and always go there first.
-Natural remedies just make sense.
+It just makes sense.
 Sometimes we forget that natural remedies have been around longer than modern medicine.

-So… for starters, (and these are just a few of these vegetable’s benefits):
+So… for starters, (and these are just a few of the benefits):